exakat/php-dictionary/dictionary/anonymous.ini.rst

 Some structures are always named: variables, properties, traits, interfaces, enums.

 Anonymous structures should not be confused with dynamic structures: these structures are defined with a name which is stored in a variable, or a similar data container.
-In fact, dynamic structures often rely on a name to be useable.
+In fact, dynamic structures often rely on a name to be usable.
 This is the case of variables, with ``$$variable``.

 .. code-block:: php